-The applicant is requesting site plan review of a 106,000 square foot cold storage warehouse building on Main Street, just west of Mosher Corner.
+The applicant is requesting Site Plan Review of a 106,000 square foot cold storage warehouse building on Main Street, just west of Mosher Corner.
 The purpose of the facility is to temporarily store cold merchandise before shipping to smaller facilities.

-This is the second time this proposal is before the Planning Board.
-The applicant was previously before the Board for sketch plan review in January, 2023.
+This is the third time this proposal has been before the Planning Board.
+The applicant was previously before the Board for sketch plan review in January 2023 and for Site Plan Review in November 2023.
 The applicant is represented by Craig Taylor, P.E. with Sebago Technics.